 An individual who chronically uses meth may also look malnourished and have skin sores on their face and body.
 They usually have very high acidity levels in their mouths, and this isn’t helped by what they’re eating and drinking.
-A person with this disease may have a hard time eating due to pain or lose teeth.
-Because of this, they may prefer to eat soft foods or avoid eating.
+A person with this disease may have a hard time eating due to pain or losing teeth.
+Because of this, they may prefer to eat soft foods or avoid eating them.

 3 Stages of Meth Mouth

 - Cavities, bad breath, and swollen, red gums develop.
 Cavities usually begin developing between the front teeth and on the outside of the rear teeth.

 - The tooth decay advances, the gums start to recede, and the lips form sores.